-In 2011, Wikileaks released a United States (US) Department of State cable that showed US officials met with Algeria’s Ministry of Foreign Affairs in February 2008 and urged Algeria not to support any measures “that would interfere with cooperation efforts aimed at non-state parties.”
+According to a United States (US) Department of State cable released by Wikileaks in 2011, US officials met with Algeria’s Ministry of Foreign Affairs in February 2008 to urge Algeria not to support the creation of a convention “that would interfere with cooperation efforts aimed at non-state parties.”

-Before it participated in the convention’s First Review Conference, Algeria attended one international meeting on cluster munitions, in Santiago, Chile, in June 2010.
-Algeria was invited to, but did not attend the convention’s Sixth Meeting of States Parties in Geneva in September 2016.
+Algeria participated as an observer in the convention’s First Review Conference in 2015 and attended an international meeting of the convention in 2010.
+This marks its only participation to date in work of the convention.
+Algeria was invited to but did not attend the convention’s Seventh Meeting of States Parties in Geneva in September 2017.

 Use, production, transfer, and stockpiling

 Algeria is not known to have used, produced, or exported cluster munitions.

 Algeria has imported cluster munitions and possesses a stockpile.
 In 2004, Jane’s Information Group reported that KMG-U dispensers that deploy submunitions were in service for aircraft of the Algerian air force.
 Also according to Jane’s, Algeria possesses Grad 122mm, Uragan 220mm, and Smerch 300mm rockets, but it is not known if these include versions with submunition payloads.